 I could write a few blog posts just on all the options available within AdWords and how to leverage them, but for now I’d like to focus on a few bigger picture questions you need to consider before ending a campaign.

 This, in the end, is what everything comes down to.
 Are you an e-commerce site looking for leads, directing users to submit a form, or to call you?
 If your ad spend is outweighing your sales or value you have assigned to leads, then it’s much easier to make the call to end your AdWords campaign, than if you are just going for brand awareness.

 But, don’t end your AdWords campaign just because it doesn’t give you immediate results.
 Make sure you’re putting consistent effort and time into developing your ads, so you can appropriately gauge your success rate.

 If the goal of your campaign is brand awareness, don’t get too depressed by lower click through rates initially.
 Obviously there are varying degrees of this, but there is still value in having your ad seen, especially if it’s amongst other ads of companies you want to be competing against.

 If you are ever frustrated with the performance of your AdWords account, think back to some of these main points before giving up on it all together.
-Contact your marketing professional or Cazbah IMC for help with either breathing life back into your campaign, or determining if your valuable advertising dollars should be spent elsewhere.
+Contact your marketing professional or Cazbah IMC for help with either breathing life back into your campaign to determining if you should cancel Google AdWords and invest elsewhere.